ozaner/ozanerhansha.github.io-OLD/_posts/physics/00-0-0-friction.md

 - $F_{s,max}$ is the magnitude of the maximum force of static friction.
 - $\mu_s$ is the coefficient of static friction.
-- $N$ is the magnitude of the normal force on the object (the force normal to the object's direction of motion).
+- $N$ is the magnitude of the normal force on the object (the component of the total force on the object that is normal to the plane it's resting on).

-At any other point before that max force has been reached, the force of static friction cancels out the opposing forces parallel to the surface:
+At any other point before that max force has been reached, the force of static friction is equal in magnitude and opposite in direction to the component of the total force on the object that is parallel to the plane it's resting on, effectively canceling out any acceleration across the surface:

 $$\vec{F_s}=-\vec{F_{\parallel}}$$

 - $\vec{F_s}$ is the force of static friction.
-- $\vec{F_\parallel}$ is the force on the object parallel to the surface.
+- $\vec{F_\parallel}$ is the total force on the object parallel to the surface.

 This parallel force can be described in terms of the normal force which is orthogonal to the surface: